$400 for up to 15 people

 Full Moon Nights

-Full moon nights are when a Full Moon occurs on a weekend or in a school holiday period.
+Full moon nights are when a Full Moon occurs on a weekend or during a school holiday period.